-Developer has track record of "urban makeovers"
+Developer has track record of 'urban makeovers'

 Cordish Co., the Cardinals' partner in developing Ballpark Village, has earned a reputation as a shrewd developer of urban developments over the last 25 years.